 Infuse Fall Flavors & Dishes

 We’ll get to the menu for the big day in a bit.
-Earlier in the month, you should start to sprinkling in some autumn-inspired dishes.
+Earlier in the month, you should start to sprinkle in some autumn-inspired dishes.
 In our guide to fall menu ideas and flavors, we suggest using maple or apple glazes on everything from sweet potatoes to pork chops.
-Hearty food is always a must for the season, so why not concoct some fall-themed soups.
-Consider whipping up a delicious butternut squash soup or a creamy chicken or veggie blend.
-These not only work as starters, but they also are filling when served as entrées.
+Hearty food is always a must for the season, so why not concoct some fall-themed soups and entrees such as:

-Who said turkey is only for Thanksgiving Day?
-You can make some original turkey dishes to get customers in the mood for the upcoming holiday.
-Make delicious carved turkey sandwiches with cranberry sauce for the lunch rush, or offer a savory turkey pot pie as a filling entrée for the dinner crowd.
 For those looking to add turkey alternatives, there are many plant-based options on the market to satisfy vegans and vegetarians.
-For instance, seitan or tofu-based roasts allow you to keep delicious protein at heart of a Thanksgiving entree.
+For instance, seitan or tofu-based roasts allow you to keep delicious protein at the heart of a Thanksgiving entrée.

 Make Your Place “Friendsgiving” Friendly

 Since Thanksgiving typically is a family holiday, Friendsgiving allows friends and acquaintances to have their own feast earlier or later in the month.
-It’s become a very popular event for millennials and younger crowds.
-Throughout November, promote your restaurant as a place to host Friendsgiving parties.
+Throughout November, promote your restaurant as a place to host Friendsgiving parties or have a special catering deal.
 The menu can feature items off the Thanksgiving menu and some signature dishes from your traditional selection.

-Create a Special Menu for the Big Day
+Create a Special Menu for Dine-In or Takeout

 Get Your Equipment Up to Speed